Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/DeelfietsNederland.md

 | Updated    | Description
 | ----       | ---
+| 2022-03-11 | We asked Deelfiets Nederland to include all NL vehicles in the data feed (asked before in September 2021)
+| 2022-03-10 | We got an email notifying that Zwolse Deelfiets and Deelfiets Nederland are not shared, but they should.
+Both brand names are part of the same company (started as Zwolse Deelfiets, then follow up as "Deelfiets Nederland" with operations in Kampen + Friesland as well).
+| 2022-03-08 | Municipality of Enschede mentions: data Deelfiets Nederland is not shared, but should be
 | 2021-09-09 | Asked Deelfiets Nederland to offer all NL data and add vehicle type